Practice Area:Health Law

 COURT / BAR ADMISSIONS

-Clinical trials and research contracting; Compliance program development and counseling; Contract negotiations; Corporate formation, joint ventures, affiliations, other business arrangements; Fraud & abuse compliance; Government investigations; Employment matters; HIPAA; Medicare/Medicaid reimbursement; Patient care issues; Professional licensure & discipline; Risk management/liability; Regulatory compliance; 340B compliance
+Clinical trials and research contracting; Compliance program development and counseling; Contract negotiations; Corporate formation, joint ventures, affiliations, other business arrangements; Fraud & abuse compliance; Government investigations; Graduate medical education compliance; HIPAA; Marijuana/cannabis law and policy; Medicare/Medicaid reimbursement; Patient care issues; Payor contracting; Risk management/liability; Regulatory compliance; Telemedicine/e-health; 340B Drug Pricing Program best practices and compliance

-Academic Medical Centers; Community Hospitals; Allied Health professionals; Biomedical & Pharmaceutical Companies; Clinical Laboratories; Independent & Assisted Living; Physicians; Pharmacies; Skilled Nursing
+Academic Medical Centers; Community Hospitals; Allied Health Professionals; Ambulatory Surgery Centers; Clinical Laboratories; Emergency Transport Providers; Independent & Assisted Living; Physicians; Pharmacies; Skilled Nursing; Marijuana/Cannabis Businesses

 American Bar Association